Rejpal/react-app-example/README.md

 ### Struggles notices
 - Understanding the data structure and what exactly should I make took me few days.
 First to data models went out of the window because the would not match the dinamic possibilies of given data.
 - Using MST will be problematic because of dynamic data.
-Should still be possible, but will be challenging as I have never used it on dinamic data before.
+Should still be possible, but will be challenging as I have never used it on dynamic data before.
 - Typescript makes development slower but the code is more reliable.
-Transfer from flow is smooth so far.
+Transfer from flow is smoother than I have expected.
+- I am struggling with Jest and Enzyme snapshot testing so there are no tests yet.
+I will add them once I will figure out why the test runner is not able to parse the tsx code in test files.